A Preterist Commentary on Revelation 16: Summary and Highlights

 Though not mentioned above, I believe the kings of the v.
 12 may also be Jewish kings.
 Remember that Israel is also east of eastern Turkey.
 And recall that Jerusalem because of her adulterous affair with Rome is also spiritual Babylon.
 Thus I believe that there may also be a Jewish component to the kings of v.
 12. I believe that the kings of the east may also refer to Agrippa II and Queen Berenice who both accompanied Titus during the siege of Jerusalem hoping to reacquire the Israeli kingdoms they had lost as a result of the Jewish revolt.19 Thus the kings of the east; Sohaemus, Antiochus, Agrippa II and Berenice; are “the kings of east” not just because they each ruled kingdoms east of the seven churches but because they were kings of the eastern spiritual kingdom of Babylon which signifies Rome and Jerusalem throughout the Apocalypse.

-Revelation 16:12 Commentary: What if the Kings of the East are the Parthians?
+A Preterist View and Commentary of Revelation 16:12: What if the Kings of the East are the Parthians?

 Before wrapping up this explanation of v.
 12, I believe there is another interpretation that may be worth brief mention.
 Arthur Ogden has an interesting interpretation of v.
 12 that is worth mentioning.
 Ogden believes that the kings of the east mentioned in v.
 12 are the Parthians, Rome’s eastern rival.
 As stated above, in order to provide soldiers necessary for the siege of Jerusalem in A.D.
 70 Vespasian withdrew the legions and auxiliary troops guarding the Euphrates.
 These troops stationed at the Euphrates were responsible for guarding Roman territory against its eastern rival, the Parthians.
 The fact that these border guards stationed at the Euphrates were moved to take part in the siege of Jerusalem left the Euphrates vulnerable to Parthian invasion.
 Thus through the mobilization of these soldiers the way was made open for the Parthians, the kings of the east, to come fulfilling v.
 12. However, despite this open invitation, the Parthians never came.20